-Fig. \ref{fig_1} shows the block diagram of OFDM system including transmitter, channel, and receiver.
-Two types of OFDM receiver are introduced, including traditional OFDM receiver and AI-aided OFDM receiver.
-Before the OFDM receiver block is elaborated, the transmitter block and channel model should be introduced first.
-It is assumed that the $i$th data block is the signal of interest.
-For the transmitter, the input bits $\mathbf{b}$ are modulated as the transmit symbols.
-The modulation mode is $M$-QAM, such as 4-QAM and 16-QAM.
-Then the serial data is conversed to parallel data for the IFFT block, where an $N$-point IFFT is performed to generate an OFDM block.
-After that, a CP is inserted to mitigate the inter-symbol interference (ISI).
-Finally, the parallel data, $\mathbf{x}$, is converted to serial data and is transmitted into a wireless channel with additive white Gaussian noise (AWGN), $\mathbf{w}$, which has independent, zero-mean components and $\sigma _{w }^{2}$-variance.
-A sample-spaced multipath channel described by complex random variables $\{{{h}_{l}}\}_{l=0}^{L-1}$ is considered.
-The delay spread of $L-1$ samples, resulting in ISI and inter-carrier interference (ICI), is assumed to be shorter than the length of the length of CP $P$, namely $L-1<P$.
-It should be also noted that the receiver synchronizes with the first path ($l=0$).
-In order to learn CSI, the pilot symbols are inserted in the first OFDM block in a frame while the transmitted data is appended in the following OFDM blocks of the frame.
-The channel is assumed to be constant during one frame, but change from one to another.
+Fig. \ref{fig_1} shows the block diagram of an OFDM system, including transmitter, channel, and receiver.
+Two types of OFDM receivers are introduced: traditional and AI-aided OFDM receivers.

+For the transmitter, the input binary data sequence, $\mathbf{b}$, is modulated as the transmit symbol sequence, where $M$-QAM, such as 4-QAM and 16-QAM, is used.
+Then, an $N$-point IFFT is performed to generate an OFDM signal.
+Thereafter, a cyclic prefix (CP) is inserted to mitigate the inter-symbol interference (ISI) caused by the delay spread of wireless channels.

+Wireless channels are assumed to be with delay spread and additive white Gaussian noise, $\mathbf{w}$.
+The components of $\mathbf{w}$ are independent, with zero-mean and $\sigma _{w }^{2}$-variance.
+A sample-spaced multipath channel can be described by complex random variables.
+Without the CP, the delay spread of $L-1$ samples will result in ISI and inter-carrier interference (ICI).
+If the delay spread is shorter than the length of the CP, $P$, that is, $L-1\le P$, then ISI and ICI will not occur.
+To estimate CSI, pilot symbols are inserted in the first OFDM block in a frame while the transmitted data are appended in the following OFDM blocks of the frame.
+The channel is assumed to be time-invariant during one frame.

-At the receiver, the CP is removed and FFT is performed first.
-Then channel estimation, signal detection, and QAM demodulation are performed.
-The received pilot and data signals for each subcarrier, ${{y}_{P}}(k)$ and ${{y}_{D}}(k)$, can be expressed as
+At the traditional OFDM receiver in Fig. \ref{fig_1}, the CP is removed first and then FFT is performed.
+We denote $y(k)$ as the received signal at the $k$-th subcarrier.
+CE, SD, and QAM demodulation are subsequently performed.
+The received pilot and data signals for the $k$th subcarrier can be expressed as

 and